ericbulloch/kwmd/tools/john.md

 Once during a capture the flag event I found a keepass file.
 The keepass file is not in a format that john knows how to use.
 Fortunately, there are tools online that I was able to use that converted the file to a format that john could understand.
 In this example I am going to use a keepass file called database.kdbx that is in the directory I am currently in.
 The steps are the following:

 - Download the [keepass2john](https://github.com/ivanmrsulja/keepass2john) tool.
-- Run the keepass2john script on your keepass database. `python keepass2john/keepass2john.py database.kdbx > output_john.txt`
+- Run the keepass2john script on my keepass database. `python keepass2john/keepass2john.py database.kdbx > john.txt`
-- Run john `john --format=keepass output_john.txt`
+- Run john `john --format=keepass john.txt`

+### Linux shadow file

+I have had to crack some user's linux password in a capture the flag event.
+For this example, I am on the linux machine and I can read both the /etc/passwd and /etc/shadow files.
+Here are the steps to run:

+- Create an unshadow file that john can use.
+Run `unshadow /etc/passwd /etc/shadow > mypasswd`
+- Run john on the new file. `john mypasswd`

+#### Useful switches with Linux shadow file

+If I have a custom wordlist that I would like to use, here is the command to use:

+`john --wordlist=wordlist.txt mypasswd`

+Once some passwords have been cracked, john stores the results in the $JOHN/john.pot file.
+They do not intend for me to view that file directly.
+The have provided to following command to see the results:

+`john --show mypasswd`

+I can also see if any root (UID 0) accounts got cracked with the following command:

+`john --show --users=0 mypasswd`